taniarascia/taniarascia.com/content/posts/2019-07-30-javascript-mvc-todo-app.md

 ### Adding live editing functionality

 The last piece in this puzzle is the ability to edit an existing todo.
 Editing is always a little trickier than adding or deleting.
 I wanted to make it simple, and not require an edit button or replacing the `span` with an `input` or anything.
-We also don't want to call the `editTodo` every single time a letter is typed.
+We also don't want to call the `editTodo` every single time a letter is typed, because it will re-render the whole todo list UI.

 I decided to make one method on the controller that updates a temporary state variable with the new editing value, and another that calls the `editTodo` method in the model.